openshift/openshift-tools/jenkins/README.md

   5. Hit 'Update webhook' to save the changes.

 8. Ensure that the github user used to update pull requests has push permissions to the repository.
 As an adiministrator of the repository, navigate to 'Settings' > 'Collaborators' to invite the user to have 'Write' permissions.

+## Possible Gotchas
+- The `test/run_tests.py` file is the only file that is not dynamically updated with changes.
+This means that if you modify `test/run_tests.py` in a pull request, those changes will not take affect during testing until the changes have been merged.
+This occurs because `test/run_tests.py` is the entrypoint to testing that pulls in the changes.
+Something must run to pull in the changes made in a pull request that will be unaffected by the pull request.
+The testing currently runs from the 'stg' branch to help with this.
+Once the commit is merged to stg, the pull request submitting the changes to the prod branch will run with the updated `test/run_tests.py` to allow for proper verification.
+- Tests in the `test/Validators/` directory are run dynamically.
+If a pull request includes a new *.py or *.sh executable script in this directory, it will be run during testing.
+Because of the possible security implications, there are whitelists that must be used to specify only trusted individuals allowed to run tests.
+- To build and install rpms, the testing must run as root.
+This requires the testing to be run as a docker build.
+The docker build adds some extra complexity and a good deal of additional time to the testing process.
+Pull requests will not be updated with an indication that testing is in progress until the `test/run_tests.py` executable has been called during the docker build.
+This delay can cause some confusion.